shamim-seraj/wordcolor/README.md

 # Working Principle
 ![alt text](https://ucb3e5ac2ee0ed797b4b48ba0a28.previews.dropboxusercontent.com/p/thumb/ABLRCDThQEPyXQHjLgq-gUxou3VyTd3FZJE9srTNRqRRDqAF2cwfhEE-jbmusCi0aiRamt5IrSF4uvfK1QmaKtgrncpPdYrxhRQ0MmXan3QKpq1LVMJuQuXch-Uc2qclr3kp17kpas7AjIy3sCAoXn7RC4II2nXNKCn-cYRmaRmmoYtoTZedcfKmN_e9NGN1_Z3jNPKWX6eLmV9vLQOJS9R0QgOMm_ChJY0DIASMTSB2rBQ2frYXkG5yB3idZIC53CZMftjY42gBnVO6j-3p1Bb0JXHjKcbG2kqUdtnw-pfH2uvckHsID0k8IEKKhjITGT7re-Iu0RMh2XIEGapxVvGEgB4TVztnXbDCsTxeIFokDaflCeIey4IeYOA9EOa6eynLG8bJWpJ7BPZh3Vj_BeFd/p.jpeg?fv_content=true&size_mode=5)

+# Dataset Generation
+We collected 10K color data.
+We managed to find 8000 bird names, 769 animal names, and 1334 minaral names.
+We used our software to collect color codes for all these phrases.
+The data can be found in the _exported_data_ directory.

 # How to Run
 Currently, the application has a web interface.
 We are planning to host the application and make it public so that users can easily input a word or a phrase from anywhere without having to run the whole application.
 To run the application now, download the code as a zip file, unzip it, move into the project(wordcolor-main) directory and run the following commands-